RosettaCommons/documentation/rosetta_basics/score-types.md

 rama                                       Ramachandran preferences
-omega                                      Omega dihedral in the backbone fa_dun                                     Internal energy of sidechain rotamers as derived from Dunbrack's statistics p_aa_pp                                    Probability of amino acid at phi/psi ref                                        Reference energy for each amino acid METHOD_WEIGHTS                             not an energy term itself, but the parameters for each amino acid used by the ref energy term
+omega                                      Omega dihedral in the backbone fa_dun                                     Internal energy of sidechain rotamers as derived from Dunbrack's statistics p_aa_pp                                    Probability of amino acid at Φ/Ψ ref                                        Reference energy for each amino acid METHOD_WEIGHTS                             Not an energy term itself, but the parameters for each amino acid used by the ref energy term
 ```

 Additional energy terms for score12